molecularmachinist/functional_sampling_tool/README.md

 conda activate fst_env
 ```

-This will also install the needed dependencies.
+This will also install the needed dependencies, so that they are handled by conda rather than pip.

 Second, we run the command to install the package.
 Here I assume that you have downloaded the project and are within its root folder.
 From there run